gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 have to tear down anything that's on top of the old tunnels.
 He wants it done right away."

 It took a moment for her words to sink in.
-"Tear down---that's ridiculous!"
+"Tear down—that's ridiculous!"
 Her mother laughed angrily.
 "Donaien and Armaend are right on top of one.
 They use it for a cellar."